Daidanny008/PantryLens-AI/README.md

 # PantryLens ai - Mac-a-thon 2025
 Mac-a-thon submission team project:

-built using HTML/CSS/JS and CloudVision and Gemini APIs integrated using Python Flask
+Built using HTML/CSS/JS, CloudVision and Gemini APIs, integrated using Python Flask

+Individual contributions:
+- implement backend text extraction using CloudVision API and formatted using layers of Gemini API
+- integrated with frontend HTML/CSS/JS using Python Flask